limdem/libft/README.md

 # libft
-The subject is available in the repo.
+The libft subject is available above in this repo.